 Our Experiences With Elephants

-While both Dale and I both traveled to Africa before we met, we went to Kenya in 2019 to learn more about conservation in Africa.
+Both Dale and I traveled to Africa before we met.
+However, after we got married, we went to Kenya in 2019 to learn more about conservation in Africa.
 The highlight of our trip was visiting an elephant orphanage.

 The David Sheldrick Elephant Orphanage is just outside Nairobi, Kenya.
 For an hour, we got to play with 18 baby elephants.
 One of the most inspiring experiences of our lifetime.